Moist and perfectly-spiced small batch gingerbread cupcakes topped with a cream cheese frosting.

 - Add the flour, baking powder, salt, spices, sugar, and cubed room temperature butter into a medium sized mixing bowl.
 Beat the mixture together with a hand or stand mixer until no large clumps of butter remain.

-- Add in the oil, egg, vanilla, sour cream and milk.
+- Add in the molasses, oil, egg, vanilla, sour cream and milk.
 Whisk the mixture together just until a cohesive batter forms.

 - Portion out the cupcakes into the six parchment liners.
 Bake for 15-20 minutes, until a toothpick inserted in the center of the cupcakes comes out with only a few moist crumbs on it.